 - Choose direct flights to minimize the time your pet is travelling.

 - If you’re flying during winter or summer months, be sure that both the hold of the plane and the cargo facilities at the airport are climate controlled.
 Ask the airline if you need to get an acclimation certificate from your vet, showing that your animal is cleared to fly in temperatures lower than 7 degrees Celsius.

 - Be aware of destination-specific restrictions.
-Hawaii, for instance, is a rabies-free state and therefore requires animals be quarantined for up to 120 days upon arrival.
+Hawaii, for instance, is a rabies-free state and some animals could be quarantined for up to 120 days upon arrival.

-Though individual airlines’ requirements vary, a few guidelines are universal:
+Though individual airlines’ requirements vary, these additional guidelines are universal:

 - Per Federal Aviation Administration regulations, the pet carrier must be small enough to fit under the seat in front of you, allowing for other passengers to easily reach the aisle.

 - Your animal must be at least eight weeks old and fully weaned.